itsKarad/Blockchain/README.md

 Wallets are created with new public-private key pairs using PyCryptodome module.

 Transactions contain digital signatures, so that tampered transactions can be detected.
-Transactions are signed using private key and verified using public key of a wallet.
+Transactions are signed using the private key and verified using the public key of a wallet.

 New blocks are mined or added to the blockchain when a connected node solves a hard computational problem.
 I have used proof of work as a consensus algorithm.
 When a node solves this PoW problem, it receives an incentive reward of 200 units.